osamagamal7/express_crash_course/README.md

 - great to use with client-side frameworks as it's all JS.

-## The basic sytax of a web server:
+## The basic syntax  of a web server:

 to get a server run in the browser.